How To Apply Glaze Over Paint? Detailed Instructions

 Steps To Follow When Applying Glaze over Paint

 Step 1.
-The coating works best on half shinny or rubber color textures.
+The coating works best on half-shiny or rubber color textures.
 Level paints don’t take coats well, so stay away from the level paints!
 There is a wide range of coatings accessible that you can exploit, or you can blend your coatings.
 There should be in any event one layer of finish on a superficial level to be coated, and you will need to have your piece sanded so the coating can get into those regions and add definition and age.

 Step 2.
 Apply the coating with a brush, roller, or cloth on the off chance that you are chipping away at seats or more modest household items with bunches of detail, it is ideal to utilize a brush/cloth for application to get into the entirety of the little hiding spots.
 The coating dries before long you need to work quickly!
 It is suggested that you work in 2-foot segments all at once.